ARTS-Laboratory/Aluminum-air-battery/README.md

-# Aluminum-air-battery
+# Aluminum-air Battery
-Design for an Aluminum–air battery
+Design for an aluminum–air battery